jrroosevelt/VS2PCG/Card clarifications A-L.md

 # [Grandmaster](http://vs.tcgbrowser.com/images/cards/big/MCU6-001.jpg)
 *Set: Space & Time*

 **Who's Having Fun?** put a +1/+1 counter on two different Supporting Characters.
 If you have one, you'll have to put a +1/+1 on an enemy Supporting Character if possible.
-With **Contest of Champions** you can choose any two Supporting Cha
+With **Contest of Champions** you can choose any two Supporting Characters, even two on the same side.

 ^(Source: Rule insert)